pydata/xarray/doc/user-guide/dask.rst

 .. tip::

-   As :py:func:`map_blocks` loads each block, reduce as much as possible objects consumed by user functions.
+   As :py:func:`map_blocks` loads each block into memory, reduce as much as possible objects consumed by user functions.
    For example, drop useless variables before calling ``func`` with :py:func:`map_blocks`.